ioer-dresden/carto-lab-docker/README.md

     * and start image with `docker-compose build && docker-compose up -d --force-recreate`
     * make sure you're running your local image, not the remote

+We have also added a [small guide](docs/add-selenium.md) to add Selenium and webdriver to the image.

+If you need specific dependencies and always want to get the most recent updates, create a chained Dockerfile off this image.

 ### Add your own environment.yml

 In `.env`, update the link to use when building worker_env, e.g: